TheMatjaz/RangeForce/README.md

 value = rf.limited(8000, 20, 5000, dtype=int)
 # If successful, value will held 8000, otherwise (as it would happen in this
-# example) raises a rangeforce.RangeError with a useful message:
+# example) raises a rangeforce.RangeError (or another custom exception)
+# with a useful message:
 # "Value must be in range [20, 5000].
 8000 found instead."
+#
-# Can be also shown directly to the user:
+# The message is ready to be shown directly to the user:

 try:
     value = rf.limited(8000, 20, 5000, dtype=int)